AndersenCastaneda/holberton-system_engineering-devops/0x08-networking_basics_2/README.md

 ##
 ### Write a Bash script that displays:
-- all active IPv4 IPs on the machine it’s executed on Answers [3-show_attached_IPs](3-show_attached_IPs)
+- all active IPv4 IPs on the machine it’s executed on.

+Answers [3-show_attached_IPs](3-show_attached_IPs)

 ##